-Since its 1941 inception, MD Anderson has been led by four full-time presidents and one acting director.
+Since its 1941 inception, MD Anderson has been led by five full-time presidents and one acting director.

 Through their leadership, these men took MD Anderson from a staff of one to the world’s foremost center focused on cancer research, patient care, prevention and education.

-Before Ronald DePinho, M.D., became president on Sept.
-1, 2011, the following individuals made significant contributions to progress against cancer in Texas, the nation and the world:
+The following individuals have made significant contributions to progress against cancer in Texas, the nation and the world:

 During his presidency, John Mendelsohn, M.D., saw the institution more than double in size and launched MD Anderson’s largest fundraising campaign, Making Cancer History®: The Campaign to Transform Cancer Care.